yangyutu/llm_book.github.io/_sources/docs/chapter_rag/basic_rag.md

 ### RAG Optimizations

 Various optimizations can be applied to the basic RAG framework [{numref}`chapter_rag_fig_rag_framework_demo`] to improve the quality and reliability of the system's outputs.
 These optimizations address common challenges in RAG systems, including query-document mismatch, retrieval accuracy, and output reliability.

 As shown in {numref}`chapter_rag_fig_rag_framework_optimization_demo`, we can divide optimizations into the following categories:

-**Document Augmentation**:Instead of performing mechanism chunking to split the document, we can apply language understanding models to split documents into semnatically coherent units.
+**Document Understanding & Augmentation**:Instead of performing mechanism chunking to split the document, we can apply language understanding models to split documents into semnatically coherent units.
 Besides, we can enriches documents with additional context, metadata (e.g., stamptime), and alternative representations (queries related to document) before they enter the indexing phase.
 This enrichment makes documents more discoverable and helps maintain their semantic context even when split into chunks for processing.

 **Query Understanding and Rewriting**: This enhancement addresses one of the fundamental challenges in information retrieval: the vocabulary mismatch between query language and document language.
 The system can employ LLM to analyze and reformulate user queries, making them more effective for retrieval.
 It can help complex, multi-concept queries by decomposing the original query into multiple manageable subqueries.